antonlydell/Pandemy/docs/source/getting_started/overview.rst

 The database is managed through the :class:`DatabaseManager <pandemy.DatabaseManager>` class which is this case is the :class:`SQLiteDb <pandemy.SQLiteDb>` instance.
 Each SQL dialect will be a subclass of :class:`DatabaseManager <pandemy.DatabaseManager>`.
-The creation of the :class:`DatabaseManager <pandemy.DatabaseManager>` instance creates the database engine, which is used to create a connection to the database.
-The :class:`engine <sqlalchemy:sqlalchemy.engine.Engine>` is created with the :func:`create_engine <sqlalchemy:sqlalchemy.create_engine>` function from SQLAlchemy.
+The creation of the :class:`DatabaseManager <pandemy.DatabaseManager>` instance creates the database :class:`engine <sqlalchemy.engine.Engine>`,
+which is used to create a connection to the database.
+The :class:`engine <sqlalchemy.engine.Engine>` is created with the :func:`sqlalchemy.create_engine` function.
 The connection is automatically closed when the context manager exits.
 If the database file does not exist it will be created.

-The :meth:`execute <pandemy.DatabaseManager.execute>` method allows for execution of arbitrary SQL statements such as creating a table.
+The :meth:`DatabaseManager.execute() <pandemy.DatabaseManager.execute>` method allows for execution of arbitrary SQL statements such as creating a table.
-The :meth:`save_df <pandemy.DatabaseManager.save_df>` method saves the DataFrame ``df`` to the table *Item* in the database ``db`` by using pandas' :meth:`to_sql <pandas:pandas.DataFrame.to_sql>` DataFrame method.
+The :meth:`DatabaseManager.save_df() <pandemy.DatabaseManager.save_df>` method saves the DataFrame ``df`` to the table *Item* in the database ``db`` by using the :meth:`pandas.DataFrame.to_sql` method.

 Load a table into a DataFrame
 -----------------------------

-The DataFrame saved to the table *Item* of the database *Runescape.db* can easily be read back into a DataFrame.
+The :class:`pandas.DataFrame` saved to the table *Item* of the database *Runescape.db* can easily be read back into a :class:`pandas.DataFrame`.

 .. testsetup:: getting_started_overview_load_table